MrBrunotte/Vacation-Explorer/readme.md

     - Two warnings:
         - ['us'] is better written in dot notation.
     - One undefined variables:
-        - google - Used for google.Maps.
+        - google - external variable from Google Maps
     - Four unused variables:
-        - initMap
+        - initMap - external variable from Google Maps
+        - hotel - variable used for the listener for the search icon buttons
+        - bar - variable used for the listener for the search icon buttons
+        - restaurant - variable used for the listener for the search icon buttons

+- [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/): Chrome DevTools was used for testing HTML, CSS and responsiveness of the site.

+#### Compatibility

+I tested the site across the 5 major browsers (see the test matrix above) to ensure the a broad range of user can successfully use the site.

+- Chrome
+- Firefox
-        - hotel
+- Opera
-        - bar
+- Edge
-        - restaurant
+- Internet Explorer (IE)

 ### Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+Deployment and source control was done via GitHub.
+My repository can be found [here](https://github.com/MrBrunotte/Vacation-Explorer)

+I have puplished the source code built from the master branch using GitHub Pages.
+The live site can be found [here](https://mrbrunotte.github.io/Vacation-Explorer/)

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
+There are no differenced between the deployed version and the development version.

-    Different values for environment variables (Heroku Config Vars)?
-    Different configuration files?
-    Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ### Credits